SafetyWing vs World Nomads 2026 — Which travel health insurance is best for long-term travelers?

 3. The 30-day home rule at SafetyWing

-SafetyWing covers you up to 30 days per 4-week cycle Even in your home country.
-So, if you spend three weeks with your parents in Munich between two trips, the insurance will continue to cover you there.
-Anyone staying in Germany for six weeks or longer at a time is no longer covered and needs an alternative solution for that period (e.g., statutory health insurance membership for weeks spent in their home country).
+SafetyWing covers you for up to 30 days per 4-week cycle in your home country.
+So, if you spend 3 weeks with your parents in Munich between two trips, the insurance continues to cover you there.
+Anyone staying in Germany for 6 weeks or longer at a time is not covered and needs an alternative solution for that period (e.g., statutory health insurance membership for weeks spent in Germany).
 With World Nomads, home-country coverage is limited or not included at all, depending on the plan—check the quote explicitly.

 My choice after 5 years of traveling the world